NeKzor/board/README.md

 - Schedule a cronjob for `api/fetchNewScores.php` to run every 15 minutes
 - Configure apache2 permissions with `chown -R ...` etc.

-### Example - Apache2 VHost + HTTPS
+#### Example - Apache2 VHost + HTTPS

-Create a new file `/etc/apache2/sites-enabled/board.portal2.local.conf`.
+Create a `/etc/apache2/sites-available/board.portal2.local.conf` file and enable it `a2ensite board.portal2.local`.

 Set the document root to the `public` folder and alias `demos` path for demo downloads.